-(CNN) -- With Palestinian Authority President Yasser Arafat passing, attention now turns to possible successors.
+(CNN) -- With Palestinian Authority President Yasser Arafat lying gravely ill in a French hospital, attention has turned to possible successors.

 Arafat tapped Qorei to be his prime minister in September 2003 after the resignation of the first Palestinian prime minister, Mahmoud Abbas, who had battled Arafat for power.
 A member of Arafat's Fatah faction, Qorei was chief of the Palestinian delegation to the secret talks that led to the Oslo accords in 1993.

 Qorei, 67, also headed the negotiations that led to a pact on economic relations between the Palestinian territories and Israel in 1994 and an interim agreement on the West Bank and Gaza in 1995.